 This is traditionally the last part of a research paper that you need to write.
 This is usually 200-300 words and must give a clear outline of your study.
 Someone who does not have access to the rest of your paper should be able to read and understand your abstract and it should give them an overall summary of what your paper is about.
 Essentially, this is like the 'blurb' or synopsis of a book that makes someone want to read it.
 It needs to be engaging, concise and clear.
 The abstract for original research follows the same structure as your paper, but instead, will be a very condensed version: Background, Objective, Design, Results, Conclusion

-I HATE this part of writing up a project but it is extremely important that your references are accurate and appropriate for the type of article.
-I tend to do referencing last but it is better to do it as you go along so you don't have to keep searching for where you got certain information from.
+It is extremely important that your references are accurate and appropriate for the type of article.
+It is better to reference work as you go along so you don't have to keep searching for where you got certain information from.

-I highly recommend reading up on different referencing techniques, which are provided by every university and the type of referencing your university prefers.
-The King's College London Referencing guide can be found here
+I highly recommend reading up on different referencing techniques, which are provided by every university, and the type of referencing your university prefers.
+For example, The King's College London Referencing guide can be found here

-After the completion of your write-up, make sure your work is all the same size and font, double spaced and proofread multiple times.
+After the completion of your write-up, make sure your work is all the same size and font, appropriately spaced (usually 1.5 or 2), and proofread multiple times.
 It is vital that you try and send a full draft to your supervisor and check in with them in advance of your deadline.
 This was especially important for checking graphs and figures.

 This tends to be the taboo bit of writing up research but you will have probably reiterated similar ideas mentioned in other papers and need to make sure you have referenced these correctly.
 I always check my work with the practice Turnitin programme that my university provides (King's students, you can enrol through KEATS here).
 This gives you a percentage similarity and then you can go about deleting content / rephrasing things so you are not repeating what has been said in another paper / committing plagiarism.
 Percentage similarities < 20% are ideal but I wouldn't stress out too much about this if you haven't copied and pasted a whole other paper.
-Scientific papers often have higher similarities due to technical language being used, lots of citations and similar figures/graphs.
+Scientific papers often have higher similarities due to the technical language being used, lots of citations, and similar figures/graphs to other papers.

 Now it's time to submit your project!

 For my SSC, I was really happy to achieve the highest mark in my year group (96)!
-My paper is being submitted for publication next month and I'm excited to present my work to a panel of university professors in March for a £1000 prize fund (look out for The Nicola Claire Hood Memorial Prize if you're a King's medic).
+My paper was submitted for publication and I also won the Nicola Claire Hood Memorial Prize for the presentation of my work to a panel of King's College London academics.